oozone/laravel-multiconfig/README.md

 ```

 > A disabled setting can be still set.
 If you want to set a value only if it's enabled, use `setIfEnabled()`.
 >
 > ```php
 > $user->settings->setIfEnabled('color', 'red');
 > ```

 ## Setting Bags

-Laraconfig uses one single bag called `default`.
+Multiconfig uses one single bag called `default`.
 If you have declared in the manifest [different sets of bags](#bag), you can make a model to use only a particular set of bags with the `filterBags()` method, that should return the bag name (or names).

 ```php
 // app/Models/User.php